Dion Markx

-Dion Wilhelmus Eddy Markx (born 29 June 2005) is a professional footballer who plays as a centre-back for NEC.
+Dion Wilhelmus Eddy Markx (born 29 June 2005) is a professional footballer who plays as a centre-back for Super League club Persita Tangerang, on loan from Persib Bandung.
 Born in the Netherlands, he represents Indonesia at youth level.

 Club career

+Youth career

 He started his career with local academy Spero before joining Vitesse and NEC's academies.

+TOP Oss

 In February 2025, he signed with TOP Oss in the Eerste Divisie.
 He made his professional debut on 1 April in a 1–1 draw against Jong AZ.

+Persib Bandung

+On 25 January 2026, Markx officially joined Super League club Persib Bandung on a two and a half-year contract.

+Loan to Persita Tangerang

+On 30 August 2026, Markx was loaned to fellow Super League club, Persita Tangerang for the 2026–27 season.

 International career

 In November 2024, Markx confirmed that he had decided to represent Indonesia at international level.
 He was called by coach Indra Sjafri to the Indonesia under-20 team to participate at the 2024 Maurice Revello Tournament.

-On 26 August 2025, Markx received a called-up to the Indonesia under-23 team for the 2026 AFC U-23 Asian Cup qualification.
+On 26 August 2025, Markx received a called up to the Indonesia under-23 team for the 2026 AFC U-23 Asian Cup qualification.
 On 6 September, he made his debut for the under-23 team against Macau in a 5–0 win.